aragon/aragon-court/docs/8-testing-guide/readme.md

 This command will output the ID of the dispute you've just created.

 A few things to bear in mind is that, even though the `[METADATA]` and `[EVIDENCE_N]` arguments could be any arbitrary information, in order to use the Court Dashboard to rule disputes, these should follow a specific structure.
+Please check out the [Court Dashboard instructions](https://github.com/aragon/court-dashboard/blob/development/docs/metadata.md) about how these objects should be formatted.

 ### 8.5.1.
 Metadata